webrtc-nu/www/survey.md

 4) Callbacks forever

 ### SDP mungeing
-Our WebRTC (in-browser) javascript :
+Your WebRTC (in-browser) javascript :
 1) rewrites SDP often
 2) occasionally rewrites SDP because suitable APIs don't exist
 3) never rewrites SDP

 ### Data channels in WebWorkers
-Our WebRTC application:
+Your WebRTC application or SDK:
 1) doesn't use datachannels
-2) uses data channels, but they are ok on the main thread
+2) uses data channels on the main thread
 3) uses data channels but it would be better if they could run in their own workers.

 ### Learning the API
-Developers new to WebRTC find it:
+In your experience, developers new to WebRTC find it:
 1) easy to pickup
 2) complex but ok
 3) very difficult